-Table 2.
-Fits keywords queried by pipeline.
 Keyword Brief description Use in pipeline CALIB Indicates whether the onboard calibration table was applied to the image.
 Options are ON or OFF.
 Determines whether the onboard calibration table needs to be added back to the image.
 IMGMOD Indicates whether the image was taken using rolling shutter or global shutter mode.
 Options are ROLLING or GLOBAL.
 Used to select calibration inputs that match the mode of the image.
 GAIN The gain state of the detector when the image was taken.
 Options are 1x, 2x, 10x, 30x, though not all gain states may be used in practice.
 Used to select calibration inputs that match the gain state of the image.
 DETTEMP1 Temperature of the DRACO detector, in degrees Celsius.
-This is the temperature that would be used to select calibration files for temperature-dependent bias and dark current corrections, if needed.
-EXPTIME Integration time of the image, in seconds Used in dark current subtraction and radiometric calibration TRUNC Indicates whether the most-significant bit or least-significant bit was kept during truncation.
+Used to select calibration files for dark current subtraction.
+EXPTIME Integration time of the image, in seconds Used in dark current subtraction and radiometric calibration TRUNC Indicates whether the most-significant bit or least- significant bit was kept during truncation.
 Options are MSB or LSB.
 Used to determine how to apply radiometric look-up table VIRTROWS Value used for a DRACO parameter that enables extended exposure times Used to identify test pattern images.
 CALFILE Name of file uploaded for SMART Nav onboard calibration table.
 Used to ensure that the correct onboard calibration table is used for each image.
 OBSTYPE Short description of observation type Used to ensure that bias, dark current, and functional test images are not calibrated.
-TARGET The target of the observations, e.g., Didymos or Jupiter.
+TARGET The target of the observations, e.g., Didymos or Dimorphos.
 Used to select the appropriate photometric keyword for a given image.
 Only applicable (for the purposes of the pipeline) for resolved images.
+PHDIST Heliocentric distance of Didymos Used as the heliocentric distance in the I/F calculation